 Our contractual arrangements with pharmaceutical manufacturers for the purchase of brand-name pharmaceutical products in the United States generally use wholesale acquisition cost ("WAC") as the reference price.
 We sell brand-name pharmaceutical products to many of our customers using WAC as the reference price and to other customers based on their negotiated contract price.
 If manufacturers change their pricing policies or practices with regard to WAC or if prices charged by manufacturers do not align with prices negotiated to be paid by our customers, and we are unable to negotiate alternative ways to be compensated by manufacturers or customers for the value of our services, our results of operations could be adversely affected.
 Additionally, there are a number of U.S. government policy initiatives being considered that, if enacted, could directly or indirectly regulate or impact WAC prices.
 If such initiatives are passed or finalized and we are unable to negotiate equitable changes with our suppliers and/or customers, our results of operations could be adversely impacted.

-The pharmaceutical products that we purchase are also subject to price inflation and deflation.
+The pharmaceutical products that we purchase are also subject to price inflation and deflation, as well as the threatened and enacted tariffs described above.
 Additionally, certain distribution service agreements that we have entered into with brand-name and generic pharmaceutical manufacturers have a price appreciation component to them.
 As a result, our gross profit from brand-name and generic pharmaceuticals continues to be subject to fluctuation based upon the timing and extent of manufacturer price increases, which we do not control.
 If the frequency or rate of brand-name and generic pharmaceutical price increases slows, whether due to regulatory mandates, the implementation of legislative proposals, policy initiatives or voluntary manufacturer actions, our results of operations could be adversely affected.
 In addition, generic pharmaceuticals are also subject to price deflation.
-If the frequency or rate of generic pharmaceutical price deflation accelerates, the negative impact on our results of operations would be greater.
+If the frequency or rate of generic pharmaceutical price deflation accelerates, the negative impact on our results of operations would increase.

 Sales & Marketing - Risk 3

-A disruption in our distribution or generic purchasing services arrangements with WBA or WBAD could adversely affect our business and financial results.
+A disruption in our distribution or generic purchasing services arrangements with Walgreens or WBAD could adversely affect our business and financial results.

-Our business may also be adversely affected by any operational, financial, or regulatory difficulties that WBA experiences, including any disruptions of certain of its existing distribution facilities or retail pharmacies resulting from ongoing inspections by the DEA and/or state regulatory agencies and possible revocation of the controlled substance registrations for such facilities and pharmacies.
-Additionally, in October 2024, WBA disclosed a plan to close approximately 1,200 retail stores over a three-year period.
-These closures could have a material adverse impact on our business, financial position, results of operations, and cash flows.
+Our business may also be adversely affected by any operational, financial, or regulatory difficulties that Walgreens or Boots experience, including any disruptions of certain of their existing distribution facilities or retail pharmacies resulting from ongoing inspections by the DEA and/or other regulatory agencies and possible revocation of the controlled substance registrations for such facilities and pharmacies.

 Brand / Reputation - Risk 1